masakazutakewaka/masakazutakewaka.github.io/about.md

 ---
 layout: page
-title: about
+title: About
 permalink: /about/
 ---

 # SUMMARY
 ---
-Backend Developer based in Vancouver BC, Canada.
+Developer based in Vancouver BC, Canada.

-2.5 years of progressive experience in the field.
+2.5 years of professional experience in the field.

 Proficient in Ruby, Ruby on Rails and GraphQL.